maurice/yay-machine/docs/about.md

 **yay-machine** also brings new ideas of its own

-- states are `type`s (or `interface`s).
-They are a `name` and any associated data.
+- states are type (think: `interface`).
+They are an `object` with a `name` and any associated data.
 Different states may have different associated data
 - side-effects are all you need for sync/async interactions with the current machine and outside world

+We use modern, accessible language, rather than traditional academic terms.

 # Simple